-Historically there have been major differences between Scottish Highlnders and the Lowlanders who were significantly influenced by the neighboring English.
+Scottish boys clothes are of course associated with the kilt.
+We are not sure, however, how extensively boys wore kilts in Scotland before Queen Victoria and to what extent ordinary boys wore them during the Victorian period.
+The Royal children are extensively photographed in them, but we know little about ordinary Scottish boys.
+Actually Scottish boys dressed very similarly to English boys.
+Historically there have been major differences between Scottish Highlnders and the Lowlanders who were significantly influenced by the neighboring English and before them the Britins and Romans.
 These differences gradually declined, especially after the disastrous battle of Culloden in 1746.
 It is the Highland kilt of course that we commonly associate with Scottish boys' wear.
 Highland boys, like their fathers, did once wear kilts Most Scottish boys, however, today do not own kilts and those that do seldom wear them.
-From the time that dedicated boys' styles began to appear in the late 18th century, Scottish boys' and other clothing have been heavily influenced by English fashion trends.
-With the exception of the kilt, Scottish boys have in the 19h and 20 th century dressed much as English boys.
+From the time that dedicated boys' styles began to appear in the late-18th century, Scottish boys' and other clothing have been heavily influenced by English fashion trends.
+With the exception of the kilt, Scottish boys have in the 19th and 20th century dressed much as English boys.
 There is in the 21st century virtually no difference between English and Scottish boys clothing.

 Scotland today is a part of the United Kingdom along with England, Wales, and Ulster.
 Scotland was conquered by English armies several times in a long series of bloody wars, but the desire for an independent country was never totally irradicated as